citp/privacy-policy-historical/g/gi/gis/gislounge.com.md

-> *The following text is extracted and transformed from the gislounge.com privacy policy that was archived on 2012-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120523131051id_/http%3A//gislounge.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gislounge.com privacy policy that was archived on 2014-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141230225348id_/http%3A//www.gislounge.com/privacy-policy) for the most accurate reproduction.*

-# GIS Lounge | Privacy Policy
+# Privacy Policy - GIS Lounge

 This is the web site of **GIS Lounge**.
 We can be reached via e-mail at [editor@gislounge.com](mailto:editor@gislounge.com)